SwipeDigital/cookie-widget/README.md

-# cookie-widget

-Developed by Swipe Digital <http://swipe.digital>

-##Swipe's Cookie Widget for Wordpress##
+# Swipe Digital's Cookie Widget for Wordpress #
-* Contributors:
-* Tags: cookies, cookie
-* Requires at least: 3.0.0
-* Tested up to: 4.2.3
-* Stable tag: 4.2.3

 A quick an easy one click install of an EU Cookie Law compliant banner.